-6.9 The existing building currently contains a successful gym which is looking to expand in size and member numbers, as the business has more demand than capacity and is currently struggling to accommodate the amount of people that want to join the gym and take part in the classes they offer.
-In order to retain their existing dedicated members and increase the number of memberships they can offer, the most practical solution would be to occupy more floor space within the existing building, with the units 1b and 1c/d amalgamated with the existing gym layout, to increase facilities and accommodate more members.
+6.9 The existing building currently contains a successful gym, which is looking to expand in size and member numbers, as the business has more demand than capacity and is currently struggling to accommodate the number of people that want to join the gym and take part in the classes they offer.
+In order to retain their existing dedicated members and increase the number of memberships they can offer, the most practical solution would be to occupy more floor space within the existing building, with the units 1b and 1c/d, together with the shared lobby, amalgamated with the existing gym layout, to increase facilities and accommodate more members.